shinwookim/SP2023-Notes/1550/System Calls.md

 + Syscalls are often very simple.
 Instead of multiple print syscalls, there is often a single output syscall which can be specified using flags!

 ## Trapping/Interrupt
-(similar nomencleture)
+(similar nomenclature)

-OS stops the cored we are running, switch to OS code, do the task, and come back
+OS stops the code we are running, switch to OS code, do the task, and come back

-"our code" is interrupted, while the O
+"our code" is interrupted, while the OS does the task, then we are returned back to our program with the work done

+When we get the interrupt, we stop the program, handle it, then go back (or crash)

+An interrupt is bigger than a system call. (we can group by the source)
+1. Software (originated) interrupt - comes about because a software requested it **Trap**
+2. Hardware interrupt - comes from hardware (to pause code until the interrupt is handled), then we go back to code
+3. Exceptions

+Where do we get the address the CPU should set the program counter to (to run OS code)???

+When we get an interrupt, regardless of origin, the processor needs an address to set program counter (to run OS code which)